rust-lang/book/nostarch/chapter08.md

 ### Hashing Functions

-By default, `HashMap` uses a hashing function called SipHash that can provide resistance to Denial of Service (DoS) attacks involving hash tables.
+By default, `HashMap` uses a hashing function called *SipHash* that can provide resistance to Denial of Service (DoS) attacks involving hash tables.
 This is not the fastest hashing algorithm available, but the trade-off for better security that comes with the drop in performance is worth it.
-If you profile your code and find that the default hash function is too slow for your purposes, you can switch to another function by specifying a different *hasher*.
-A hasher is a type that implements the `BuildHasher` trait.
+If you profile your code and find that the default hash function is too slow for your purposes, you can switch to another function by specifying a different hasher.
+A *hasher* is a type that implements the `BuildHasher` trait.
 We’ll talk about traits and how to implement them in Chapter 10.
 You don’t necessarily have to implement your own hasher from scratch; crates.io has libraries shared by other Rust users that provide hashers implementing many